 Reddit co-founder Alexis Ohanian and Serena Williams are getting married

-Coca-Cola reportedly closes Founders startup incubator
+Coca-Cola closes Founders startup incubator

 Reddit co-founder Alexis Ohanian and tennis superstar Serena Williams are engaged!
-Williams announced the engagement today on none other than Reddit.
+Williams announced the engagement today on none other than Reddit:

 I came home